Report Benefit Fraud

 What we do with the information you give us

-If we can prove that a person has committed fraud we will always do everything in our power to recover the amount of benefit they have received fraudulently.
-Depending on the circumstances we can also:
+If we can prove that a person has committed fraud we will do everything we can to recover the amount they have received fraudulently.

 - prosecute